 Since he opened his first pharmacy in British Columbia in 1999, Mehr, owner of the Pure Integrative Pharmacy chain, has consistently invested in his people by sending them to conferences and seminars, linking them to online webinars and providing in-store training.

-In 2014, he plans to launch a more structured company-wide training initiative for the 160 employees who work at 15 stores that have been operating under the Pure Integrative Pharmacy banner since Oct.
+In 2014, he launched a more structured company-wide training initiative for the 160 employees who worked at 15 stores operating under the Pure Integrative Pharmacy banner since Oct.
 1, 2012.

 Tips to train

 - Seek employee input when developing training initiatives.

 - Focus training on areas of the market where improvements are relevant to your business model.

 - Offer training on site and off site to maximize expertise.

 - Train existing employees to educate, advise and monitor their fellow workers.

 - Assign each employee to a peer to develop accountability and team spirit.

 - Spend on training, but be patient: it takes time for the benefits to appear.

 The chain’s focus on training means members of his dispensary, frontshop, and natural health and cosmetics teams can knowledgeably answer just about any customer query.